Durgam Cheruvu: Durgam Cheruvu Lake Front Park

+Durgam Cheruvu Cable Bridge

+The Durgam Cheruvu Cable Bridge is an extradosed bridge in Hyderabad.
+It links Jubilee Hills to Madhapur and Hitech City.

 Controversies and pollution

 Because of the unique rock formations abutting the lake, it was designated as a protected area.
 In 2001, the state high court issued an order to the local pollution board and the city's water supply and sewerage board not to allow development of new residential localities near the lake.
 Furthermore, the court order also asked these agencies to take immediate steps for prevention or collection and treatment of domestic sewage flowing into the lake from the residential colonies in the vicinity and catchment area of the lake.
 Despite these notifications, the local agencies have failed in controlling both pollution and illegitimate constructions on the lake bed.

 To tackle pollution in the lake, sewage treatment plants were set up by the local pollution control board in 2006.
 As years passed by, the plant became non-functional.
+A separate sewerage treatment plant (STP) was set up at Durgam Cheruvu by the Hyderabad Metropolitan Water Supply and Sewerage Board, after Government of Telangana approved it in 2022.

 Durgam Cheruvu is now a place to relax.
 There is an amphitheatre, and the On the Rocks cafeteria.
 Boating is also available.
 A cable bridge with dancing fountain also adorns the lake.